The Full Serenity Prayer: Meaning, History, and Daily Use

 “God, grant me serenity in accepting those things I cannot change and courage in changing those I can.”

 While AA and other 12-step programs often employ this version of the serenity prayer, it should be remembered that this is just the start.
-The full serenity prayer provides more comprehensive views on how we can find strength and guidance through life’s challenges.
+The full serenity prayer provides more comprehensive views on finding strength and guidance through life’s challenges.

-While many know and quote the simple version of Niebuhr’s Serenity Prayer as a practical and short reminder, his original full serenity prayer provides more depth for those seeking lasting inner peace.
-Niebuhr wrote his full serenity prayer version to assist individuals come to terms with what they can’t control while taking active steps toward positive change where possible.
+While many know and quote Niebuhr’s simple Serenity Prayer as a practical and short reminder, his original full serenity prayer provides more depth for those seeking lasting inner peace.
+Niebuhr wrote his full serenity prayer version to assist individuals in coming to terms with what they can’t control while taking active steps toward positive change where possible.

 Here’s the Original Version: